 The segment running from Rochester, MN to Holmen, WI has seen the most opposition.
-Opponents here claim that the Public Service Commission used both erroneous information and unfair procedures when approving the project.
+Opponents there claim that the Public Service Commission used both erroneous information and unfair procedures when approving the project.
 They complain that the project is too costly, and are disappointed in the lack of cost benefit analysis accompanying filings.
 Dane County, Wisconsin Circuit Court judge denied an appeal by Citizens' Energy Task Force (CETF) to reconsider the PSC decision to approve CapX2020 based on a legal technicality.
 CETF had asserted the line was not needed, would lead to negative health impacts, and would diminish the aesthetics of the surrounding region.

 Many, however, are resigned to the fact that the line will be built and are now focusing their efforts on the siting process.
 Reluctant landowners feel that the best route would follow existing lines or highways.
 With two distinct routes proposed, landowners on both sides are fighting vigorously to ensure that their region is not chosen.
 Many citizens have turned their attention to neighbors instead of project developers, with concerns regarding both aesthetic NIMBY-ism and the potential for diminished property values.
 In other cases, like with the city of Holland, residents are wondering why this project--which is already set and under construction--cannot have other projects added on top of it.

-Finally, municipalities affected by this line will be compensated for hosting the project through payments by the developer.
+Municipalities affected by the project will be compensated for hosting the project through payments by the developer.
 Local governments will receive an environmental impact fee, as well as an annual impact fee.
+For the former, the payment rate will vary based on the amount of land used within the jurisdiction as well as the total cost of the project.
 For the latter, fourteen local governments in Wisconsin will receive yearly payments totaling $540,000 for each municipality.
-For the former, the payment rate will vary based on the amount of land used within the jurisdiction as well as the total cost of the project.
 Buffalo County, for example, will receive more than $2.3 million from impact fees and other payments, and will use $100,000 of those fees to for area trout stream habitat restoration projects.
-This financial support is a strong positive for many rural, local governments and has boosted support for the project generally.
+This financial support is a strong positive for many rural, local governments and has boosted support for the project in some areas.